⚡ Quick Answer

 - You want a dramatic curl without using a lash curler

-- You need an all-day lift with zero touch-ups
+- You need a strong, all-day lift with zero touch-ups

 If that sounds like you, clear mascara — even the better ones — will likely feel underwhelming.